ccsurratt/dsc-phase-1-project-v3/README.md

 Then, in order to improve the strength of my recommendation, I only considered plane make and models for which there was data for at least 10 accidents and at least 50 passengers.

-Applying these constraints and grouping the data this way allowed me to create a subset of the 10 planes with the highest percentages of passengers uninjured:
+Applying these constraints and grouping the data this way allowed me to create a subset of the 10 planes with the lowest percentages of passengers injured:

 ![img](./images/Percent_Injured_by_Make_and_Model.jpg)

-The airplane with the smallest percentage of passengers in any injury category is the **Boeing 737-3H4**, with 99.73% of passengers uninjured.
+The airplane with the smallest percentage of passengers injured is the **Boeing 737-3H4**, with 99.73% of passengers uninjured.
 In addition to having the lowest percent of passengers injured, this airplane also has no recorded fatal injuries.
 There is one plane in this subset that has a smaller percentage of serious injuries (the Airbus Industrie A320-232).
 However, it is only a fraction of a percent smaller, and it has a much larger percent of minor injuries, resulting in a larger percentage of passengers injured overall.

 Therefore, **I recommend that the business utilize Boeing 737-3H4 airplanes for their enterprises, as these planes have the lowest percentage of passengers injured in accidents.**